Continual learning under domain transfer with sparse synaptic bursting

 \subsection{Grow and Sculpt}

 For \textit{Grow}, all biases in the regulatory output layer are initialized to a value of -8 before executing the meta-learning protocol.
-Due to the sigmoidal activation, this results in initially high levels of suppression.
+Due to the sigmoid activation, this results in initially high levels of synaptic suppression.
 For \textit{Sculpt}, all biases in the regulatory output layer are initialized to the standard bias of 0 before executing the meta-learning protocol.
-Thus, all things being equal, all synapses in the classification network of Sculpt begin meta-learning with their functional values approximately halved (sigmoid(0.0)=0.5).
-Under domain transfer, regulatory output to CP is reset with a bias of -2 for Grow.
-This value was obtained using a grid search over biases and learning rates on domain transfer accuracy.
-Regulatory output to CP for Sculpt is reset with a bias of 0.
-We found the final performance of Sculpt did not significantly change with increasingly negative re-initializations of the bias term on regulatory output under domain transfer.
+Thus, all things being equal, synapses in the classification network of Sculpt begin meta-learning with their functional values approximately halved (sigmoid(0.0)=0.5).
+Under domain transfer, regulatory output to CP is reset with a bias of -2.
+This value was obtained using a grid search over CP biases and learning rates on domain transfer accuracy for all TSAR models.